 In the News

-“Parents have the best intentions," says Lauren Nichols, Psy.D., Assistant Professor of Clinical Psychology and coordinator of the Adler School's Doctor of Psychology (Psy.D.)
+“Parents have the best intentions," says Lauren Nichols, Psy.D., Assistant Professor of Clinical Psychology and coordinator of the Adler University's Doctor of Psychology (Psy.D.)
 Program, Child & Adolescent Psychology Track.
 "But children need both positive and negative experiences to build positive self-esteem.
 By eliminating failure and even minor negative moments, parents are doing their children a disservice."

 "Snowplow parents" is the name recently given to parents who regularly intercede to move problems out of their child's way, instead of allowing the child to experience and resolve problems on his or her own.